 Tree: all trees rich in sap

-Cancer, Latin for crab, is in a dark region of the sky, the faintest constellation in the Zodiac, with only two stars above the fourth magnitude: Acubens (The Claw) and Al Tarf (The foot)
+Cancer, Latin for crab, is in a dark region of the sky.
+It is the faintest constellation in the Zodiac, with only two stars above the fourth magnitude: Acubens (The Claw) and Al Tarf (The foot.)

-Cancer is visible in the Northern Hemisphere in the early spring, during March at 9 PM and can be seen in the Southern Hemisphere during autumn.
+Cancer is visible in the Northern Hemisphere in the early spring.
+Look for it in March about 9 PM .
+In the Southern Hemisphere, you will see it in the autumn.

-It’s almost impossible to see Cancer with the naked eye or even binoculars, looking between Leo, the lion, and Gemini, the twins.
+It’s almost impossible to see Cancer with the naked eye or even binoculars, looking between Regulus in Leo, the lion, and Castor and Pollux, the twin stars of Gemini.
 And it doesn’t look much like a crab at all.
-It’s more like a faint, upside-down Y often compared with a crayfish or lobster.
-It was also called the Crayfish in classical astrology, and in Egyptian astrology, The Scarab.
+It’s a faint, upside-down Y shape, more like a crayfish or lobster.
+It was called the Crayfish in classical astrology, and in Egyptian astrology, The Scarab.
+But whatever it’s name, it’s always been seen a creature with an exoskeleton; an arthropod, and Cancer appears to rise crab-wise; not sideways, but backwards in the zodiac when the Sun’s entry into the constellation sky space of Cancer occurs at the summer solstice -or used to, three thousand years ago.
+These events change over time due to the wobble of the earth, an effect known as the precession or procession of the equinoxes.

 Cancer may be faint but it’s got a great star cluster glowing at its centre.
 Praesepe, or ‘The Manger’ is one of two Messier objects in Cancer, identified in 1771 by French astronomer Charles Messier.

 Its modern name is The Beehive Cluster.
-Seen through the telescope it looks like a swarm of bees, but to the naked eye it looks like a small, fuzzy patch of light -or a tiny cloud floating through the stars.
+Seen through the telescope it looks like a swarm of bees.
+To the naked eye it is a small, fuzzy patch of light -like a tiny cloud floating through the stars.

 Public Domain: The Beehive Cluster

-As the sign of the Sun’s greatest elevation, Cancer was considered nearest to the highest point of heaven – and was called ‘the Gate of Men’ through which souls descended to Earth to be born.
-The opposite constellation, Capricorn was the ‘Gate of the Gods’, where souls of the departed rose back to heaven.
+As the sign of the Sun’s greatest elevation, Cancer was considered nearest to the highest point of heaven – and by the NeoPlatonists was called ‘the Gate of Men’ through which souls descended to Earth to be born.
+The opposite constellation, Capricorn was the ‘Gate of the Gods’, where the souls of the departed rose back to heaven under safe escort by Hermes, the messenger of the Gods.

-Cancer also contains a planetary system; 55 Cancri, containing five known planets, with possibly more awaiting discovery.
-55 Cancri is about 40 light-years away, and is just about visible to the unaided eye, although you need help to find it.
-The innermost of its planets is a “super Earth,” a few times heavier than Earth – but none of these planets has the right surface conditions for liquid water, and life is thought not likely.
+Cancer also contains a planetary system; 55 Cancri, containing five known planets.
+It’s 40 light-years away, and is just about visible to the unaided eye.
+The innermost of its planets is a “super Earth,” several times heavier than Earth – but none of these planets has the right surface conditions for liquid water, or life as we know it.

-Look at that crab getting right stuck in.
-Hera rewarded its loyalty by placing it in the heavens, but she placed it in a dark portion of the heavens with only faint stars because crabs need dark, quiet places to feel safe and at home.
-However, its shy, retiring placement is also the highest point in the zodiac, nearest to heaven, and the crab is the herald of the summer solstice.
+Look at that heroic crab getting well and truly stuck in there.
+Hera rewarded its courage, tenacity and loyalty by placing it in the heavens.
+But she had given this careful consideration. placing the Crab in a dark area of the heavens with only faint stars.
+Crabs need dark, quiet places to thrive and hunt and be at home.
+However, its shy, retiring placement is also the highest point in the zodiac, and the humble, unassuming but unexpectedly formidable and faithful crab is the highest herald of the heavens, the unassuming usher of the summer solstice.

 Cancer is the fourth sign of the Zodiac and represents those born between June 20 and July 22.
-It is considered a water sign, and is one of the four cardinal signs, which are the signs indicating a change of season when the sun makes its annual passage into them.
+It is a cardinal water sign, one of the four cardinal signs, which are the signs indicating the arrival of a new season.
+The cardinal signs, Cancer, Capricorn, Aries and Libra are instigators.

 Cancer is all about the shoreline, and tides, monthly and annual.
 Cancer is uniquely both the moon and the sun.